AUTOMATED SEAM WELDING (ASW)

 - Ability to maintain part dimensional accuracy due to reduced distortion and weld shrinkage.
 The weld joint is held firmly in place over the entire length of the part, and the water-cooled mandrel dissipates heat from the weld zone.

-- Quality issues related to tack welds are reduced or eliminated because the uniform clamping of the seam welder makes tacking parts unnecessary in most cases.
+- Quality issues related to tack welds are reduced or eliminated because the uniform clamping of the automated seam welding machine makes tacking parts unnecessary in most cases.

 - Part loading and welding are relatively easy which reduces operator fatigue and involvement.